 Children and Young People's Services Committees National Steering Group

 The main function of the CYPSC National Steering Group is to support the effective operation and practical implementation of CYPSC at local level.
 The CYPSC National Steering Group addresses issues and obstacles that need resolution at national level.
 The Chair of the CYPSC National Steering Group is a member of the Children and Young People’s Policy Consortium and utilises that forum to promote the work of CYPSC and escalate any pertinent issues that require a national response.
 The CYPSC National Steering Group provides guidance and advice on strategic, policy and operational issues relevant to the local committees.
-Membership of the Steering Group comprises of senior representatives from Tusla-Child and Family Agency, Health Service Executive, City/County Councils, Education and Training Board Ireland, the Community and Voluntary sector, Department of Children and Youth Affairs, Department of Education and Skills, Department of Housing, Planning, Community and Local Government, a young person aged 18-24 years, personnel from local CYPSCs (Chairperson, vice Chairperson and CYPSC Co-ordinator), the National Co-ordinator for CYPSC and an Independent Chairperson.
+Membership of the Steering Group comprises of senior representatives from Tusla-Child and Family Agency, Health Service Executive, City/County Councils, Education and Training Board Ireland, the Community and Voluntary sector, Department of Children and Youth Affairs, Department of Education and Skills, Department of Housing, Planning, Community and Local Government, a young person aged 18-24 years, personnel from local CYPSCs (Chairperson, vice Chairperson and CYPSC Co-ordinator), the National Co-ordinator for CYPSC and a independent Chairperson.

 Click here to see the membership of the CYPSC National Steering Group